sambhavg18/Quick-Commerce-Analytics/README.md

 Zepto's average delivery time of **9.62 minutes** is nearly 40% faster than Blinkit (15.11 min) and more than twice as fast as Jio Mart (23.01 min).
 A remarkable **88.3% of Zepto's orders are delivered under 15 minutes** — compared to just 6.5% for Jio Mart.
 This directly reflects Zepto's hyperlocal dark store strategy concentrated in dense metro areas.

 **2. Discounting drives higher basket sizes but has zero impact on satisfaction** Discounted orders carry an average order value of **₹719 vs ₹485** for non-discounted — a 48% premium.
 However both groups share an identical average customer rating of **3.17**.
-Discounts are attracting higher-value orders but not improving the experience, raising questions about their ROI as a retention strategy.

-**3. Festive season creates a dramatic demand spike** October recorded **22,251 orders** and ₹1.27 crore in revenue — a **53% spike above the monthly baseline** of ~14,500 orders.
+**3. Festive season creates a dramatic demand spike** October recorded **22,251 orders** and ₹1.27 crore in revenue, a **53% spike above the monthly baseline** of ~14,500 orders.
 November followed closely with 20,141 orders.
 This mirrors Navratri, Dussehra and Diwali gifting patterns perfectly.

 **4. Swiggy Instamart leads on revenue despite not leading on speed or ratings** Swiggy Instamart generated the highest total revenue (**₹1.92 crore**) ahead of Blinkit (₹1.83 crore) and Zepto (₹1.77 crore).
-However Blinkit leads on customer satisfaction with an average rating of **3.59** — suggesting a stronger quality-of-experience advantage over pure volume.
+However Blinkit leads on customer satisfaction with an average rating of **3.59**, suggesting a stronger quality-of-experience advantage over pure volume.

-**5. NCR satellite cities outperform metro giants** Gurgaon (₹1.06 crore) and Noida (₹1.04 crore) rank #1 and #2 in total revenue — ahead of Mumbai (₹89 lakh) and Delhi (₹92 lakh).
-This reflects high disposable income and delivery infrastructure density in NCR's satellite cities.
+**5. NCR cities outperform metro giants**
+Gurgaon (₹1.06 crore) and Noida (₹1.04 crore) rank #1 and #2 in total revenue ahead of Mumbai (₹89 lakh) and Delhi (₹92 lakh).
+This reflects high disposable income and delivery infrastructure density in these cities.

 ---